DCL: Differential Contrastive Learning for Geometry-Aware Depth Synthesis: Experiments

 \subsection{Training Depth Synthesis}

-{\bf Datasets.} We use InteriorNet \cite{li2018interiornet} as the source of synthetic data, and ScanNet \cite{dai2017scannet} as the source of realistic data.
-The InteriorNet provides depth maps with size 640x480 rendered from 1.7M interior layouts for different scenes created by professional designers.
+{\bf Datasets.} For depth enhancement, normal estimation, and semantic segmentation, we use InteriorNet \cite{li2018interiornet} as the source of synthetic data, and ScanNet \cite{dai2017scannet} as the source of realistic data.
+InteriorNet provides depth maps rendered from 1.7M interior layouts for different scenes created by professional designers.
 We randomly sample 30K depth maps from InteriorNet to form the synthetic dataset.
-We further split them into a subset of 24K depth maps for training depth synthesis (synthesis training set), and 6K depth maps for training task-specific networks (task training set).
-Each sample in the synthetic dataset consists of a clean depth map, an aligned color image, and the corresponding normal and semantic segmentation mask.
-Similarly, we randomly sample 24K real scans from ScanNet, which contains real-world depth maps with size 640x480 collected from 1.5K indoor scenes.
-Each of the raw scans also comes with an aligned color image, and they are manually annotated.
-The ground-truth depth and normal are computed through the reconstructed meshes from multiple scans.
-Note the training of depth synthesis only involves the depth maps but not the task-related annotations.
+We further split them into a subset of 24K depth maps for training the depth synthesis network and the remaining for training task-specific networks.
+Each sample in the synthetic dataset consists of a clean depth map and the corresponding annotations for the downstream tasks.
+Similarly, we randomly sample 24K real scans from ScanNet for depth synthesis, which contains real-world depth maps from 1.5K indoor scenes.
+The raw scans are manually annotated.
+For task-specific networks, we follow the dataset filtering in~\cite{jeon2018reconstruction} to guarantee the data quality, after which there are 7K depth maps left.
+Specifically, 4K depth maps are used for supervised training and testing depth enhancement and normal estimation.
+In semantic segmentation, we apply all the filtered data for supervised training and testing to ensure reasonable performance.
+For all tasks, sampled subsets for testing have no overlap regarding frames with the supervised training sets.

+For pose estimation and grasping, we use the large-scale GraspNet \cite{fang2020graspnet} as our primary dataset, whose raw scans are used as the real-world depth, and the synthetic depth maps are rendered with the corresponding camera parameters and CAD models.
+GraspNet \cite{fang2020graspnet} contains 48.6K depth maps along with annotated object labels, object poses, and ground-truth grasps (center, gripper orientation, and width), which are used for training pose estimation and grasp proposal networks.
+The LineMOD dataset \cite{brachmann2014learning} is also used for pose estimation, which contains 20K depth maps and ground-truth object poses.
+The detailed split and pre-processing of the data are described in the evaluation sections.

-{\bf Baselines.} A natural depth synthesis baseline is the identity mapping, i.e., the clean depth with no adaptation (Baseline).
+{\bf Baselines.} A natural depth synthesis baseline is the identity mapping, i.e., the clean depth scans (Baseline).
 We also compare with the commonly used empirical noise model \cite{handa2016understanding} (Simulation), and two state-of-the-art image translation methods \cite{zhu2017unpaired} (CycleGAN) and \cite{park2020contrastive} (CUT).
 Moreover, we compare to \cite{gu2020coupled} (Coupled), which is the current state-of-the-art on synthetic to real depth synthesis that separately models missing regions and sensor noise based on both depth and color images.